 Osaka Style Okonomiyaki with Prawns and Bacon

 Introduction to Japanese Pancake:

-Distinct Styles: Osaka and Hiroshima
+Okonomiyaki Styles: Osaka vs. Hiroshima

-Regional Twists: Beyond Osaka and Hiroshima:
+Beyond Osaka and Hiroshima: Regional Variations of Okonomiyaki

+Osaka Style Okonomiyaki with Prawns and Bacon